ionic-team/capacitor/site/docs-md/apis/geolocation/index.md

 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 <uses-feature android:name="android.hardware.location.gps" />
 ```

+The first two permissions ask for location data, both fine and coarse, and the last line is optional but necessary if your app _requires_ GPS to function.
+You may leave it out, though keep in mind that this may mean your app is installed on devices lacking GPS hardware.

 Read about [Setting Android Permissions]('../android/permissions/) in the [Android Guide](../android) for more information on setting Android permissions.